buhowski/react-typescript/README.md

 # Details

 Magazine management and steps – the strategy stage – are my separate projects that I can present.
-Prepared texts are selected specifically for a target audience.
-Key issues are raised, clear examples of solutions are provided, and the audience is engaged.
+Content is being developed specifically for a separate target audience, existing problems are raised, clear examples of solutions are provided, and the audience is engaged.

 Key industry products – the production stage – are also my separate projects that I can present.
-I have a serial, an animated serial, and a computer game.
+I have a TV show, an animated serial, and a video game.
 Which, initially, will allow popularizing for the Ukrainian audience and later entering the international market with presentations of future projects for world film festivals and game expos.

 ### What I can offer:

 - Articles offering an alternative development strategy in Ukraine and beyond.
-Topics related to modern culture and social issues and options for their solutions.
+Topics related to modern culture and social issues with options for their solution.
 Humor and gonzo journalism.
 As a result – competitive media.
 - Uncensored space for uniting people who want to change the future in selected areas and a place free from any pressure of bureaucracy, oligarchs, or government structures.
 - Marketing approaches for mass distribution.
 - Making films, games – for sales and global popularization of culture and art and meeting consumer needs.